jr-robotics/robo-gym/docs/isaac_lab_compatibility.md

 #### Server side

-Install robo-gym-robot-servers 2.1.0 and its prerequisites, including robo-gym server modules version 0.3.0.1 and prerequisites for the robots you want to use in your ROS noetic PYthon environment.
+Install robo-gym-robot-servers >=2.1.1 and its prerequisites, including robo-gym server modules version 0.3.0.1 and prerequisites for the robots you want to use in your ROS noetic Python environment.

 ### Isaac Lab